chombo-discharge/chombo-discharge/doc/sphinx/source/GettingStarted.rst

 		syslibflags    = -ldl -lm -lz

-We also recommend that you create environment variables that hold the path to your `PlasmaC` version.
+We also recommend that you create environment variables that hold the path to your ``PlasmaC`` version.
 For example,

 .. code-block:: c++

 		PLASMAC_HOME=/home/foo/plasmac

-This environment variables is used in the `PlasmaC` makefile system so that our makefiles can find `PlasmaC` and `Chombo`.
+This environment variables is used in the ``PlasmaC`` makefile system so that our makefiles can find ``PlasmaC``.

+We recommend that you take care of your :file:`Make.defs.local` for all your computers.
+If you want, you may place your :file:`Make.defs.local` for all your computers into :file:`/src/local` and push to the main repository.

 .. _Chap:Compiling: